travelgateX/documentation-site/content/hotel-x/methods/staticcontent/Hotel.md

 ### Relay
 This field allows to search by relay type search.
-More about relay in: [Relay Documentation](https://relay.dev/docs/en/introduction-to-relay)
+More about relay in: [relay](https://relay.dev/docs/en/introduction-to-relay)

 *Note*: not implemented in 2020-03-02